HouzuoGuo/laitos/doc/Cloud tips.md

 laitos program (e.g. `/root/laitos/laitos`) and its data directory (e.g. `/root/laitos`) in a location accessible only by superuser `root`.

+After the service file is in place, run these commands as root user:

+    # systemctl daemon-reload    (Re-read all service files, including the new one)
+    # systemctl enable laitos    (Remember to start laitos when system boots up)
+    # systemctl start laitos     (tell systemd to start laitos immediately)

 ## Deploy on Amazon Web Service
-In classic scenarios, simply copy laitos program and its data onto an EC2 instance and start laitos right away.
+In ordinary scenarios, simply copy laitos program and its data onto an EC2 instance and start laitos right away.
+It is often useful to use systemd integration to launch laitos automatically upon system boot.
 All flavours of Linux distributions supported by EC2 can run laitos.

 For a fancier setup, Amazon Web Service offers Platform-as-a-Service called "ElasticBeanstalk" that deploys application (laitos) on automatically managed EC2 instances.
 Here are some tips for using laitos on ElasticBeanstalk: